saucer/saucer.docs/Getting-Started/Modules.md

 Modules are a more powerful version of [Plugins](Plugins.md).

-They can access the underlying _SmartView_ as well platform specific internals of the _Window_ and _WebView_.
+They can access the underlying _SmartView_ as well as platform specific internals of the _Window_ and _WebView_.

 ### Creating a Module